 Currently, standing at USD 717.18 million, the cyber security market in India is expected to value at USD 1333.65 million by the end of 2020.
 Managed Security Services (MSS) would expect CAGR 18 % + till 2020 while Network and End-point Security would hover around CAGR 11%.
 This offers enough scope of growth for Security product and service companies to better align their revenue streams.

 The overall Indian cyber security space is being dominated by the foreign players, the Indian companies partner as System Integrators (SIs), Managed Security Service Providers or Distributors.

 From the demand perspective, certainly the awareness has been high, especially among CISOs.
-Companies intend to increase their security budgets (71 % in 2015), with end-users looking to use advanced security suites.
+According to Ernst & Young’s “Global Information Security Survey 2018-2019”, 70% of Indian organisations plan to increase their cybersecurity budgets.
 Security Analytics and Identity & Access Management (IAM) is currently the most popular cloud based tool.
 Customers tend to understand that continuous monitoring and assessment of threats is of large importance, thereby pushing for the need of MSS.

 State initiatives and incentives